Corpus iurisprudentiae Romanae

 The Same, On the Edict, Book IX.
 An agent should defend his principal not only in actions, interdicts, and stipulations, but also with reference to interrogatories; so that, if he is interrogated in court, he may answer in every instance in which his principal could do so.
 Therefore, if he is asked whether the heir is absent, he must answer; and whether he answers or keeps silent, he will be liable.
 1He who brings any kind of an action in behalf of another must furnish security that his principal in the case will ratify whatever is done.
 Sometimes, however, although the agent brings suit in his own name, he must still give security, that his acts will be ratified, as Pomponius states in the Twenty-Fourth Book; for instance, where the other party tendered an oath to the agent, and he swore that something was due to the principal; and, in this case, he acts in his own name on account of his oath, for this action could not be brought by the principal; nevertheless, the agent will be obliged to give security that it will be ratified.
 But where an agreement for something was made with the agent, and he brings suit on this ground, there is no doubt that there is good reason for requiring security for ratification; and this Pomponius stated to be the fact.
 2Julianus raises the question as to whether the agent is obliged to give security that his principal alone will ratify his acts, or that the other creditors will likewise do so; and he says that security must only be given with reference to the principal; for in the words, “the party interested in the matter”, the creditors are not included; for an undertaking of this kind is not required of the principal himself.
 3Where a father brings an action for the dowry of his daughter, he must give security that his daughter will ratify his act, and he must also defend her; as Marcellus stated.
 4Where a father brings a suit for injury in the name of his son, as there may be two actions, one brought by the father, and one by the son, no bond for ratification is required.
 5Where an agent contests the condition of anyone, whether the latter institutes proceedings against him as a slave, in order to obtain his freedom, or whether the agent brings suit to reduce to slavery a person who claims to be free, he must furnish security that his principal will ratify his act; and this is set forth in the Edict, so that, in either instance, he is considered as plaintiff.
 6There is a case in which a party is obliged to give security for ratification as well as for compliance with the judgment in the same action; as, for instance, when application is made for complete restitution, where a minor is said to have been cheated in a sale, and the agent appears for the other party.
 In this case the agent must give security that his principal will ratify his act; as, otherwise, the principal, having returned, might wish to make some demands.
 Again, he must give security that he will comply with the judgment, so that if anything must be given to the minor on account of this restitution, it may be done.
 These things Pomponius mentioned in the Twenty-Fifth Book on the Edict.
 7He also says that where a guardian is accused on account of being suspected, his defender must furnish security for ratification, far fear that the principal may return and attempt to set aside what has been done.
 It is not an easy matter to have anyone who is suspected accused by an agent, as the case involves reputation; unless it is clear that the agent has been specially appointed by a guardian; or, if the latter is absent, the Prætor is about to hear the case as if it was not defended.

 Dig.
 3,3,40Idem libro nono ad edictum.
 Pomponius scribit non omnes actiones per procuratorem posse quem instituere. denique ut liberi, qui in potestate absentis dicuntur, ducantur, interdictum non posse desiderare ait nisi, ut Iulianus ait, causa cognita, id est si et nominatim ei mandatum sit et pater valetudine vel alia iusta causa impediatur.
 1Si stipuletur procurator damni infecti vel legatorum, debebit de rato cavere.
-2Sed et is, qui quasi defensor in rem actione convenitur, praeter solitam satisdationem iudicatum solvi etiam de rato debet cavere. quid enim si hoc iudicio rem meam esse pronuntietur, reversus ille, cuius defensor extiterat, velit fundum vindicare: nonne ratum non videbitur habere quod iudicatum est? denique si verus procurator extitisset vel ipse praesens causam suam egisset et victus esset: si a me vindicaret, exceptione rei iudicatae summoveretur, et ita Iulianus libro quinquagensimo digestorum scribit: nam cum iudicatur rem meam esse, simul iudicatur illius non esse.
+2Sed et is, qui quasi defensor in rem actione convenitur, praeter solitam satisdationem iudicatum solvi etiam de rato debet cavere. quid enim si in hoc iudicio rem meam esse pronuntietur, reversus ille, cuius defensor extiterat, velit fundum vindicare: nonne ratum non videbitur habere quod iudicatum est? denique si verus procurator extitisset vel ipse praesens causam suam egisset et victus esset: si a me vindicaret, exceptione rei iudicatae summoveretur, et ita Iulianus libro quinquagensimo digestorum scribit: nam cum iudicatur rem meam esse, simul iudicatur illius non esse.
 3Ratihabitionis autem satisdatio ante litis contestationem a procuratore exigitur: ceterum semel lite contestata non compelletur ad cautionem.
 4In his autem personis, in quibus mandatum non exigimus, dicendum est, si forte evidens sit contra voluntatem eos experiri eorum pro quibus interveniunt, debere eos repelli. ergo non exigimus ut habeant voluntatem vel mandatum, sed ne contraria voluntas probetur: quamvis de rato offerant cautionem.

 The Same, On the Edict, Book IX.
 Pomponius says that all kinds of actions cannot be brought by an agent.
 Hence, he states that an interdict cannot be applied for to remove children who are said to be under the control of some person who is absent, unless, as Julianus holds, proper cause is shown; that is to say, if he has been expressly directed to do this; and the father is prevented by ill health, or for some other good reason.
 1Where an agent demands security for the prevention of threatened injury, or for the payment of legacies, he must himself give a bond for ratification.
 2Also he who is acting as defender, and against whom a real action is brought, must, in addition to the ordinary security to comply with the judgment, also execute an undertaking for ratification; for, indeed, if the party whose defender appears comes forward and claims the land after it had been declared to be mine by the judgment, will it not seem that he had not ratified it?
 In fact, if there had been a general agent, or the party himself had conducted his own case, and been defeated, and then brought suit against me to recover the property; would he be barred by an exception on the ground of res judicata?”
 This Julianus stated in the Twentieth Book of the Digest, for when property was decided to be mine, it was decided the same time that it was not his.
 3A bond for ratification is also required from an agent before issue is joined, since, after this has been done, he cannot be compelled to furnish it.
 4With regard to those persons of whom we do not require a mandate, it must be held that if it is evident that they are bringing suit against the wishes of those for whom they appear, their applications should be rejected.
 Therefore, we do not require them to prove that they have consent, or a mandate, but merely that they are not acting against the will of their principal, even though they may offer a bond for ratification.